Patients and Physicians

-Our therapeutic candidates are comprised of highly purified consortia of spore-based commensal bacteria, which are manufactured under Good Manufacturing Practices conditions and quality controlled using stringent standards to ensure product quality and consistency.
+Our therapeutic candidates are comprised of a highly purified consortia of spore-based commensal bacteria, which are manufactured under Good Manufacturing Practices conditions and quality controlled using stringent standards to ensure product quality and consistency.
 In addition to rigorous donor screening for SER-109 and SER-287, Seres utilizes a unique manufacturing process that has been demonstrated to inactivate numerous potential pathogens.
 Seres believes that donor screening and product testing are necessary but insufficient to minimize risks of donor-derived microbiome and FMT products.
 Seres’ additional manufacturing steps to inactivate potential pathogens represent a critical intervention that increases quality assurance and minimizes the risk to patients.

-Our therapeutic candidates are comprised of highly purified consortia of spore-based commensal bacteria, which are manufactured under Good Manufacturing Practices conditions and quality controlled using stringent standards to ensure product quality and consistency.
+Our therapeutic candidates are comprised of a highly purified consortia of spore-based commensal bacteria, which are manufactured under Good Manufacturing Practices conditions and quality controlled using stringent standards to ensure product quality and consistency.
 SER-301 and SER-155 are formulated from pure fermented bacterial strains, ensuring that only therapeutically necessary species are included.